 Michael Manthorpe PSM was appointed by the Australian Government to the role of Commonwealth Ombudsman for a five year term commencing on 8 May 2017.
 He is the 10th Commonwealth Ombudsman since the Office’s inception in 1977.
 By virtue of an arrangement between the Commonwealth and Australian Capital Territory (ACT) Governments, he is also the ACT Ombudsman.

-Over time the role of Commonwealth Ombudsman has grown to include oversight of immigration, law enforcement, postal services, private health insurance and a variety of other matters, as well as general Australian Government administration.
+Over time the role of Commonwealth Ombudsman has grown to include oversight of immigration, law enforcement, postal services, Defence, private health insurance and a variety of other matters, as well as general Australian Government administration.

 Michael was a recipient of the Public Service Medal in 2010 for leading work arising from the corporate collapse of Australia’s then largest childcare provider (ABC Learning).
 He was awarded a Wolfensohn Scholarship in 2016 to extend his public policy and leadership skills at the Harvard Kennedy School in the United States.

 Michael is on the Executive of the Australia New Zealand Ombudsman Association (ANZOA) and is a Deputy President of the Institute of Public Administration Australia (ACT Division).